 HID (High Intensity Discharge) light bulbs produce light by creating an electrical arc across two electrodes, resulting in a much greater light output than traditional halogen bulbs.
 Each HID bulb receives power from a ballast unit which provides the high voltage required by the bulb to create the initial electrical arc.
 Once operational, the power requirements drop and the bulb maintains its electrical arc with only a fraction of power a halogen uses

 HID bulbs are filled with Xenon gas so they are usually referred to as "Xenon Lights".
 Xenon lights produce more natural, daylight-like, light compared to halogen lights which tend to have a yellow hue to them.
 HID Bulbs increase peripheral visibility up to 70% more than halogen bulbs and provide over minimum 3x more illuminated coverage than stock lighting.
+The onus is on the purchaser to check with their relevant state laws in regards to after market HID replacements as each state is different

 Here are some little known facts about HID lighting Kits90% of all HID aftermarket kits are manufactured in China.